Emily O'Neill is a nationally touring poet and performer who writes and tends bar in Cambridge, MA.

-Her debut poetry collection, Pelican (2015, available now), is the inaugural winner of YesYes Books' Pamet River Prize for first and second collections by women and genderqueer authors, as well as the winner of the 2016 Devil's Kitchen Reading Series in poetry from Southern Illinois University-Carbondale.
+Her debut poetry collection, Pelican (2015, available here), is the inaugural winner of YesYes Books' Pamet River Prize for first and second collections by women and nonbinary authors, as well as the winner of the 2016 Devil's Kitchen Reading Series in poetry from Southern Illinois University-Carbondale.
 Her second full length collection, a falling knife has no handle, is forthcoming from YesYes in September 2018 and named one of the ten most anticipated poetry titles of fall by Publishers Weekly.
 It was also long-listed for the Julie Suk Award by Jacar Press.
-She is the author of four poetry chapbooks: Celeris (Fog Machine, 2016), Make a Fist & Tongue The Knuckles (Nostrovia!
-Poetry, 2016), and Baby on Bar (Ghost City Press, 2017), and You Can’t Pick Your Genre (2nd edition Big Lucks, 2019).
+She is the author of five poetry chapbooks: Celeris (Fog Machine, 2016), Make a Fist & Tongue The Knuckles (Nostrovia!
+Poetry, 2016), Stag (Ladybox Books, 2016) and Baby on Bar (Ghost City Press, 2017), and You Can’t Pick Your Genre (2nd edition Big Lucks, 2019).

-She holds a degree in the synesthesia of storytelling from Hampshire College and teaches creative writing at the Boston Center For Adult Education.
+She holds a degree in the synesthesia of storytelling from Hampshire College and is represented by Danielle Bukowski at Sterling Lord Literistic.